globalvillagesoftware/Documentation/Notes/docs/no-batchfile/source/git_credentials.rst

 resides.
 `sudo make` |br|
 This compiles the source code to create a runnable piece of code.
 `git config --global credential.helper /usr/share/doc/git/contrib/credential/libsecret/git-credential-libsecret` |br|
 This tell `Git` where to find the credential helper to be used.
+This command supports any use of `Git` by the user who runs this command.